iharp3/merra_2/README.md

 ## Running experiments of Polaris using MERRA-2 data
 1. Generate the experiments we want to perform (code in `../NEED TO CODE.csv`)
+        * These experiments will be as close as possible to the queries in `iharp3/experiment-kit/round2/tests`, but edited to account for the different dataset.
 2. Get the `metadata.csv` file that stores information for Polaris to query the data(code in `get_metadata.py`)
-3. Use the `NEED TO FIND IN EXPERIMENTS-KIT.py` executor to perform the experiments specified.
+3. Use the drivers in `iharp3/experiment-kit/round2` to perform the tests.
-4. Add the results of the experiments to the plots of *Vanilla, TileDB,* and *Polaris*.
+4. Add the results of the experiments to the corresponding *plot_name_all.csv* in `iharp3/experiment-kit/round2/results`.
+5. Generate the plots of *Vanilla, TileDB,* and *Polaris* with the additional line for MERRA-2 and Polaris.
+Code for the plots is in `experiment-kit/round2/figs/code`.

+### Experiments
+* Figure 6: Impact of Result Size
+        * Queries: `round2/tests/5a.csv`
+        * Vanilla/TDB/PolarisERA5 results: *5a_all.csv*
+        * Plot code: `experiment-kit/round2/figs/code/5aplot.py`

+* Figure 5: Impact of Changing Spatial and Temporal Resolutions
+        * Queries: `round2/tests/5c.csv`
+        * Vanilla/TDB/PolarisERA5 results: *5c_all.csv*
+        * Plot code: `experiment-kit/round2/figs/code/5cplot.py`

+* Figure 8: Find Time Query Performance
+        * Queries:
+        * Vanilla/TDB/PolarisERA5 results: *greenland.csv*
+        * Plot code: `experiment-kit/round2/figs/code/fvplot.py`

+* Figure 7: Heatmap Query Performance
+        * Queries:
+        * Vanilla/TDB/PolarisERA5 results: *heatmap.csv*
+        * Plot code: `experiment-kit/round2/figs/code/hmplot.py`